sayef367/JavaScript-DSA/README.md

 ### Custom data Structures
 - Stack
 - Queue
-    - queue1 //this method issue in time complexity
+    - queue1 //using an array
-    -
+    - queue2 //using an object
 - Circular Queue
 - Linked List
 - Hash Table